SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 * Backstab: when you attack an unaware opponent from behind you do STR damage.
 * Read languages: you can read approximately any text.
-* Improvisation (Optional): You may try to improvise one type of tool if you have access to a similar item (such as hairpins being used as lockpicks), but you gain 1 Fatigue.
+* Swiftness: Once per round, a Thief may take an extra action at the cost of 1 Fatigue.

 Starting Gear: